TMD // Taiwan

 Tuned Mass Dampers in Buildings

 Tuned mass dampers, also called harmonic absorbers, are simple yet effective mechanisms that allow us to design and live in skyscrapers.
-Without them, the lifespan, structural integrity, and comfort of these high rise buildings would be seriously reduced.
+Without them, the lifespan, structural integrity, and comfort of these high-rise buildings would be seriously reduced.

 TMD // Our Work